 The male crime.
 In the essay On Becoming an Anti-Rapist and the poem Rape: The Male Crime (printed separately, but incorporated also in the text of the essay) Haki R. Madhubuti argues that “… if men were raped at the frequency of women, rape would be a federal crime rivaling that of murder and bank robbery,” the crime of rape excused with arguments like ‘boys will be boys’ or by ’blaming the victim’, women put on trial as if they had planed and executed their own rapes.

-Rape is an act of aggression, and superior physical power always lurks behind rape, Madhubuti notes, as he discusses some of the places and situations where women – or children – are at risk: war, the military, prisons, the home, the streets, children exposed to incest and child pornography, and runaway children sentenced to foster care or poorly supervised orphanages.
+Rape is an act of violence, and superior physical power always lurks behind rape, Madhubuti notes, as he discusses some of the places and situations where women – or children – are at risk: war, the military, prisons, the home, the streets, children exposed to incest and child pornography, and runaway children sentenced to foster care or poorly supervised orphanages.

 The problem is international, as exemplified by Thailand’s neo-colonial sex tourism, and poor people in poor countries giving children up for adoption to rich people in more affluent societies.

 The poem asks us to recall “that all women are someone’s/ mother, sister, wife or daughter.”
 Both poem and essay end with these words: “No! means No!/ even when her signals suggest yes.”

 While rape is “the male crime” against women, homophobia victimizes both men and women.
 In the poem Liberation Narratives IV Madhubuti has this to say on a subject that had troubled BAM, the Black Arts Movement, from the beginning:

 “in the 21st century parts of the world/ began to mature and finally/ understood why/ janet loved women/ and/ robert loved men./ they were born that way./ enough said.”